What is the main source of law authorising this entity form?

 What is the title of the applicable company registry?

-Commercial Registration Department (Conservatória do Registo Comercial).
+Commercial Registration Office (Conservatória do Registo Comercial).

-What types of information must be filed at the (company) register, and which of them will it be publicly available, e.g.:
+What types of information must be filed at the (company) register, and which of them will it be publicly available, e.g.: Articles or other formation document, Articles or other formation document, Group structure, Share capital, Directors, Accounts, Insolvency, good-standing, liquidation, Liens and encumbrances on the shares, Liens and encumbrances on assets of the entity, Other (e.g. litigation, tax matters)

-• Articles of Association and incorporation documents;
+- Articles of Association and incorporation documents;

-• Date of incorporation;
+- Date of incorporation;

-• Business purpose,
+- Business purpose,

-• Share capital;
+- Share capital;

-• Annual Accounts;
+- Annual Accounts;

-• Court procedures subject to registration;
+- Court procedures subject to registration.

 What is the title of the executive body and its members?
 What are their main duties, tasks and responsibilities?